 Get a Hair Cut Yes, we all strive for long luscious hair, but when we have thinning hair, it looks better when it's shorter.
 So get a hair cut and enjoy the nice fresh healthier feeling.

 As emotional of a time that was for me, I am glad that it happened.
 Our bodies try to talk to us in many ways, and when we don't listen to it, our bodies go to more drastic measures.
-This is why I love what our brand Mora stands for.
-To take time to hit pause.
+This is why I love what our brand Mora stands for; To take time to hit pause.
 Whether that is for some self-reflection, relaxation, or recreation, if we don't hit pause, we can't stop and listen to our body.

 We are all beautiful in our own way, and all we can do is embrace what we have inherited and take care of ourselves from the inside out.
 I hope this article helped you.
-Have you ever experienced hair loss?
-Please comment below!

 Be sure to follow me on IG at for raw daily footage.

-Check out my two youtube channels
+Check out my youtube channel here.

 I love you all and have a great day!